malee31/Slack-to-Discord-Bridge/README.md

 # Purpose

-This repository contains the source code for a Slack App that listens to a Slack Workspace's public channels and forwards its messages and files to a Discord server as a back-up or archive.
+This repository contains the source code for a Slack App that listens to a Slack Workspace public channels and forwards all of its messages and files to a Discord server as a back-up or archive.

 # Basic Set-Up

-`Note: There is now an easier way to setup the app.
-After Creating a New Slack App and Discord Bot, run _npm run setup_` To start setting this project up, clone this repository and run `npm install` to install the dependencies required to run.<br>
+To start setting this project up, clone this repository and run `npm install` to install the dependencies required to run.<br>
 Next, follow the steps to [Create a New Slack App](#how-to-create-a-new-slack-app) and [Create a New Discord Bot](#discord-bot-set-up) below.<br>
 Run `npm run setup` and enter the credentials from the Slack App and Discord Bot as well as some preferences.
 That way, the script can automatically configure and test its features.<br>
-After set-up is complete, run `node .` and the bot should be live!
+Once set-up is complete, run `node .` and the bot will be live!

 # How to Create a New Slack App